 What’s your brand’s personality?

-To choose the best font for you, you’ve got to know your brand.
-What’s the personality of your brand—is it fun, sophisticated or down-to-earth?
+To choose the best label fonts, you’ve got to know your brand.
+What’s the personality of your brand?
+Is it fun, sophisticated or down-to-earth?
 What does your brand stand for?
-And how does it appeal to your target consumers?
+How does it appeal to your target consumers?

-Make sure your font is legible and meets regulatory standards for your product.
+Make sure your label font is legible and meets regulatory standards for your product